 Pro tip: If possible, restrict your search to smaller companies.
 You’ll find that many videos don’t show employee last names, so smaller organizations (with smaller employee numbers) make narrowing your search much easier.

 2. Search Quora for great answers

-Quora is a question-and-answer website where questions are asked, answered, edited and organized by its community of users.
+If you haven’t checked out Quora, now is the time to get properly acquainted with it.
+Quora is a website where questions are asked, answered, edited and organized by its community of users.

 How to use Quora for recruiting